-It’s clear from this comprehensive survey we did that borrowers very rarely refinance more than one time.
-However, if you use the student loan refinancing ladder strategy, you might become excited to refinance early and often if you know you need to pay down your debt.
+We also discovered from this survey that borrowers very rarely refinance more than one time.
+However, if you use the student loan refinancing ladder strategy, you might become excited to refinance early and often.

 What is a student loan refinancing ladder?

 When you refinance, you’ll have a minimum payment that you must make every month.
-While our top three partners on our refinancing page give you the option to pause payments for up to three months, that’s nowhere near as good as up to three years of forbearance protection you have on federal student loans.
+While most of our top lender partners on our refinancing page give you the option to pause payments for up to three months, that’s nowhere near as good as up to three years of forbearance protection you have on federal student loans.

 Of course, federal student loans also have a very high-interest rate that can often approach 8%.